otacilio-psf/spark-dev-env-docker/k8s/README.md

 Using a kubernetes image build to be ready for Azure Data Lake Storage Gen2 and Delta Lake.

-You can create your own spark image from source, the tutorial is inside `build-spark-image-from-source`

 # Creating k8s cluster with k3d

 [Install k3d](https://k3d.io/v5.0.1/#installation)